Charliedesu/NursProjectRepo2024S/about/unsyllabus_bits/main_nav.md

 :gutter: 3

 :::{grid-item-card}
-:link: contact-us
+:link: introduction
 :link-type: ref
 :class-header: sd-bg-primary sd-text-white

-Teaching Team ✏️
+About ✏️
 ^^^

-Information about the teaching team and how to contact us.
+Information about this project
 :::

 :::{grid-item-card}